 CHARLOTTE, N.C.
-(WBTV) - Five of the rescuers who helped pull a survivor from the rubble of a home explosion in south Charlotte, spoke exclusively on Thursday with WBTV.
+(WBTV) - Five of the rescuers who helped pull a survivor from the rubble of a home explosion in south Charlotte, spoke on Thursday with WBTV.

 We sat down with Captain Chad Michael of the Charlotte Fire Department Station 3 and four of his firefighters - Matt Saraceno, Cody Whiteside, James Harrison and Chris Cangemi – who were on the rescue team for the Ballantyne home explosion last Tuesday afternoon.

 “The call originally came in as a house fire call,” said Saraceno.
 “It was nothing out of the ordinary at first.
 It wasn’t until our first truck arrived there and laid eyes on it that we knew the devastation.”